Types of Golf Grips: 3 Basic Types & Putting Grips

 Vardon or Overlapping Grip

-If you are a beginning golfer, this is probably the first golf grip you are going to learn.
+If you are a beginner golfer, this is probably the first golf grip you are going to learn.
 It was made popular by Harry Vardon.
-This grip is used by players with large strong hands and brings both hands closer together on the handle.
-After you place your hands on the club, take the pinky finger on your trail hand, and place it in between your index and middle finger on the lead hand (for a right-handed golfer, the lead hand is the left hand).
+This grip is used by players with large, strong hands and brings both hands closer together on the handle.
+After you place your hands on the club, take the pinky finger on your trail hand and place it in between your index and middle finger on the lead hand (for a right-handed golfer, the lead hand is the left hand).

 Interlocking Grip